 The Master knows that only a warrior trained in the arts of ninjutsu can stand against this menace.
 One by one his greatest pupils enter Neo City to locate and destroy the source of the evil.
 Ninja Valley has lost contact with each of them.
 All are believed to be captured.

 The GG Shinobi is a hack-and-slash action game with mechanics similar to The Revenge of Shinobi but with the addition of a character-switching system.
-The player starts the game as the Red Ninja, whose goal is to rescue four kidnapped allies who are being held captive in different stages.
-The first four stages can be played in any order; the final stage is unlocked after the others have been completed.
+The player starts the game as the Red Ninja, whose goal is to rescue four kidnapped allies who are being held captive in different rounds.
+The first four rounds can be played in any order; the final round is unlocked after the others have been completed.
 Each ninja character has a unique weapon, ninjutsu, and ability.

-The Red Ninja is initially available, but the others must be unlocked by completing stages.
+The Red Ninja is initially available, but the others must be unlocked by completing rounds.

 The first four rounds are available immediately and can be played in any order.
 Each of them unlocks a different ninja as a playable character once completed, and Neo City is unlocked once they have all been completed.
 Some of the rounds contain obstacles and hazards that are trivialized by a ninja's abilities, so there is an element of strategy in selecting the optimal order in which to play the rounds.
 Additionally, each of the initial four rounds contains a Power-Up item, which permanently extends the player's life gauge by two points, and some of them can only be accessed by certain ninjas.